-NEET Syllabus 2025: Get Subject-wise Syllabus Details Here
+NEET Syllabus 2025 (Out): Get Subject-wise Syllabus Details Here

-NEET 2025 Syllabus will be released by National Medical Commission (NMC) via online mode.
+NEET UG 2025 Syllabus has been released by National Medical Commission (NMC) via online mode.
 It comprises of updated topics from Physics, Chemistry, and Biology subjects.
 The examination will be organized in the first week of May 2025.

-Will NEET UG 2025 Syllabus will be different from last year?
+Will NEET UG 2025 Syllabus is different from last year?
 Clear your doubts here

 The National Testing Agency (NTA) organizes a national level entrance exam called as National Eligibility cum Entrance Test (NEET).
 This exam will be held for admission into MBBS & BDS programs that are offered by various colleges in India.